ppraveentr/MobileCore/README.md

 That's it - now your are good to go and start writing beautiful applicaiton!
 Let the MobileCode most of the heavy lifting for you.

-### Wiki

 You can find useful information about the components in the [wiki](https://github.com/ppraveentr/MobileCore/wiki).
-You are invited to add it to the wiki.

 ## TODO List